Efficient QR-based Column Subset Selection through Randomized Sparse Embeddings: Randomized QR using sparse embeddings

 \subsection{Arithmetic Complexity of \RandWSQR{}}

 \RandWSQR{} consists of two parts.
-In the first part, strong rank revealing QR is applied to the sketched matrix $B$ with $l$ columns where $l\ll n$.
+In the first part, strong rank revealing QR is applied to the sketched matrix $B$ with $\ell$ columns where $\ell\ll n$.
 In the second part, strong rank revealing QR is applied to the reduced column matrix $\tilde{A}_{1}$ with $p$ columns.
-Proposition \ref{proposition 2.15} shows that $\mathbb{E}(p)=n\left[1-\left(1-\frac{\kk}{l}\right)^{s}\right]$, which is also much smaller than $n$.
+Proposition \ref{proposition 2.15} shows that $\mathbb{E}(p)=n\left[1-\left(1-\frac{\kk}{\ell}\right)^{s}\right]$, which is also much smaller than $n$.
 This implies that applying sRRQR to $B$ and $\tilde{A}_{1}$ has a lower computational cost than applying it to $A$ with $n$ columns.

 Thus, the computational cost of obtaining the pivots through this algorithm consists first of sketching $A$ with $\Omega^{T}$, which is accelerated due to the use of a sparse matrix, resulting in $O(\sss \sM n)$ operations.
-Secondly, the application of sRRQR to $B$ and $\tilde{A}_{1}$ is of complexity $O(\sM(l\kk+pk))$.
+Secondly, the application of sRRQR to $B$ and $\tilde{A}_{1}$ is of complexity $O(\sM(\ell\kk+pk))$.
 The other steps involved have significantly lower computational complexity and are therefore considered minor in comparison.
-Then the total complexity of computing the pivots through \RandWSQR{} is $O(\sM(l\kk+pk+n\sss))$.
+The total complexity of computing the pivots through \RandWSQR{} is $O(\sM(\ell\kk+pk+n\sss))$.
 To obtain the full factorization, the additional cost of computing $\tilde{Q}^{T}\tilde{A}_{2}$, which is a BLAS3 operation, must be considered.
-If we choose $\epsilon=\frac{1}{2}$ and consider the case of $\sss=O(\log(\sr))$ with $l=O(\sr \log(\sr))$, the complexity becomes:
+If we choose $\epsilon=\frac{1}{2}$ and consider the case of $\sss=O(\log(\sM))$ with $\ell=O(\sM \log(\sM))$, the complexity is:

-with $\mathbb{E}(p)=n\left[1-\left(1-\frac{\kk}{4rlog(r)}\right)^{2log(r)}\right]$.
-Compared to the complexity of deterministic strong RRQR, $O(ndk)$, it can be seen that the first term, $4\sM\sr\log(\sr)\kk$, does not depend on $n$, making it negligible with respect to the last term for large values of $n$.
+with $\mathbb{E}(p)=n\left[1-\left(1-\frac{\kk}{4\sM\log(\sM)}\right)^{2\log(\sM)}\right]$.
+Compared to the complexity of deterministic strong RRQR, $O(ndk)$, it can be seen that the first term, $4\sM\sM\log(\sM)\kk$, does not depend on $n$, making it negligible with respect to the last term for large values of $n$.
 For the second term, $\mathbb{E}(p)$ is smaller than $n$.
 This can be seen by checking the worst case where $\kk=d$, $dp\kk=\frac{nd^{2}}{2}$.
-The last term has a logarithmic term, which makes it much smaller than $ndk$.
-Indeed, as it will be seen later in the numerical results section, our randomized approach leads to a significant reduction in execution time with respect to the deterministic strong RRQR.
+The sketching step yields a constant-factor improvement over QRCP by approximately a factor of $k/s$ for dense matrices.
+For sparse matrices, the sketching complexity is $O(\mathrm{nnz}(A)\,s)$, providing additional computational savings as the sparsity of $A$ increases.
+Indeed, as will be seen later in the numerical results section, our randomized approach leads to a significant reduction in execution time with respect to the deterministic strong RRQR.